itsvvill/stockUp/README.md

 ### Signup/Login

-Users have 3 options for signing up:
+Users have 4 options for signing up:

 - manually enter email, password, display name
 - using their Google account
 - using their Facebook account
+- try it out anonymously with a Guest account

 ### Authenticated User Features